idaverne/truth-table-generator/README.md

 The following truth-table generator allows you to compare how Classical, Lukasiewicz, Gödel, and Kleene logics compute propositional formulas.
 Simply enter a formula, choose a logic and view the resulting table.
 Some notes on form:

-Any letter on the keyboard, excepting 'v' can be used as an operator.
+Any letter on the keyboard, excepting 'v' can be used as a variable.
 'V' is reserved as the symbol for disjunction.

 Keyboard symbols for operators: v  :  Disjunction/Or/⋁                   &  :  Conjunction/and/⋀